FALL ‘6 WEEKENDS’ 2019 PERMACULTURE DESIGN CERTIFICATE COURSE

 Tuition is set as sliding scale, with the tuition ranging from $650-$1,050.
 A $300 non-refundable deposit is required to hold your seat in the course.
-The second tuition installment of $200 is due 1 week before class starts, on Friday, January 4th.
+The second tuition installment of $200 is due 1 month before class starts.
 The last tuition installment is due on your first day of class, where you will pay $150-$550.

 FALL 2019 PERMACULTURE DESIGN CERTIFICATE COURSE SCHEDULE

 This course includes classroom instruction from lead facilitator Caroline Riley and guest instructors.
 It features hands-on learning activities, including your final site design project.
 Required reading: Rosemary Marrow’s Earth User’s Guide to Permaculture Design.
 Each weekend will have additional readings for reflection and resources for personal extensions.
 The final design project sites are chosen from student’s properties.
 Each student will create a conceptual design and choose at least one area to solidify in all of the details needed to implement.
 For more details about the content and schedule, scroll down this page.

 September 28 – Day 1: Introduction to Permaculture, Permaculture Ethics & Principles, Tour Whole Life Learning Center- Permaculture in Action